Home Appraisals: A Primer

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At The Appraisal Service, we are an authority in knowing the worth of particular items in La Jolla and San Diego County neighborhoods.
 This approach to value is most often given the most importance when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-It is important to note that while this amount is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from The Appraisal Service will guarantee you get the most accurate property value, so you can make wise real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
+It is important to note that while this amount is probably the most accurate indication of what a house is worth, it probably will not be the price at which the property closes.
+Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+It all comes down to this, an appraiser from The Appraisal Service will guarantee you discover the most fair and balanced property value, so you can make profitable real estate decisions.